ariesti/ariesti.github.io/_posts/2019-03-29-my-first-hacktoberfest-swag.md

 layout: post-plain
 author: Lovelli Fuad
 title: "Got My Very First Dev Swag in the Mail.
 It's Hacktoberfest No. 5!"
-description: I joined Hacktoberfest last year and got my first dev swag this year.
+description: I joined Hacktoberfest in 2018 and got my first set of dev swag.
 You too can take part in this community event this October.
-lead: <span class="initialism">Dsclmr:</span> The community event ended two years ago in October, but my first dev swag was just delivered to me a few business days ago.
+lead: <span class="initialism">Dsclmr:</span> The community event ended in October, 2018, and the swag took a whole year to get delivered.
 permalink: blog/hacktoberfest-dev-swag
 updated: 2022-01-14 05:34 PM
 updated-by: "Bob Bock"